Extension theorems for large scale spaces via coarse neighbourhoods: Neighbourhood operators

 \begin{Definition} Let $X$ and $Y$ be sets equipped with neighbourhood operators $\prec_X$ and $\prec_Y$ respectively.
 A set map $f: X \rightarrow Y$ is called \textbf{neighbourhood continuous with respect to $\prec_X$ and $\prec_Y$} if $A \prec_Y B \implies f^{-1}(A) \prec_X f^{-1}(B)$ for any subsets $A$ and $B$ of $Y$. \end{Definition}

 We now show that neighbourhood continuity generalises both topological continuity and being slowly oscillating for maps into $[0,1]$.

-\begin{Proposition} Let $X$ and $Y$ be topological spaces with $Y$ a $T_1$ space.
-Then a set map $f: X \rightarrow Y$ is topologically continuous if and only if it is neighbourhood continuous with respect to the topological neighbourhood operators on $X$ and $Y$. \end{Proposition} \begin{proof} Suppose $f$ is neighbourhood continuous and let $A$ be an open set with $f(x) \in A$.
-Since the point $f(x)$ is closed (because $Y$ is $T_1$), we have $\{f(x)\} \prec A$.
-Thus we have $f^{-1}(f(x)) \prec f^{-1}(A)$, which gives us continuity at $x$.
-The converse is obvious. \end{proof}
+\begin{Proposition} Let $X$ and $Y$ be topological spaces and let $f: X \to Y$ be a set map.
+If $f$ is topologically continuous, then it is neighbourhood continuous with respect to the topological neighbourhood operators on $X$ and $Y$.
+If $Y$ is a $T_1$-space then the converse also holds. \end{Proposition} \begin{proof} It is easy to check that if $f$ is topologically continuous then it is also neighbourhood continuous.
+Suppose then that $f$ is neighbourhood continuous, $Y$ is a $T_1$ space and let $A$ be an open set with $f(x) \in A$.
+Since the point $f(x)$ is closed, we have $\{f(x)\} \prec A$.
+Thus we have $f^{-1}(f(x)) \prec f^{-1}(A)$, which gives us continuity at $x$. \end{proof}

 For convenience, when we are referring to a map $f$ from a set $X$ equipped with a neighbourhood operator $\prec$ to a subset of $\mathbb{R}$, we say that $f$ is neighbourhood continuous to mean that it is neighbourhood continuous with respect to the neighbourhood operator $\prec$ and the topological neighbourhood operator on the codomain.